-Where a school is named in a child's Statement of Special Educational Needs or Education, Health and Care Plan, the Admission Authority for the school is legally required to admit the child to the school.
+Where a school is named in a child's Education, Health and Care Plan, the Admission Authority for the school is legally required to admit the child to the school.
 Such children will therefore be allocated places at the named school before the oversubscription criteria is applied.

-If a school receives more applications than the admission number, the oversubscription criteria will be used to determine who will be allocated places.
-All applications will be ranked in accordance with the criteria given in order of priority.
+If the school receives more applications than the Admission Number the following criteria will be used to determine who will be allocated a place.
+All applications will be ranked in accordance with the criteria below given in order of priority.